In Memoriam

 The Wolves announced the winner of the Tim Breslin Memorial Scholarship, given to an area high school student to help defray college tuition.

-This year’s winner is Georgia Trakas, a senior from Hersey High School who is a 2022 Illinois State Scholar, a member of the National Honor Society, a certified nursing assistant and a tireless volunteer in her community.
+This year’s winner is Zach Marton, a senior at Palatine High School who is a member of the National Honors Society, National Business Honors Society and National World Language Honors Society.

 How to apply